ans-group/docs.ukfast.co.uk/source/cloud/flex/3rdparty/ansible.md

 Ansible is a configuration management platform that's currently owned by RedHat, popular with linux sysadmins from all over, though windows admins are currently trying to get in on the action.

-Describing the full scope of ansible and it's usage is clearly out of reach of this article, but I will attempt to hilight some of the useful ways in which ansible can be used to automate the creation of your flex-based infrastructure.
+Describing the full scope of ansible and it's usage is clearly out of reach of this article, but I will attempt to highlight some of the useful ways in which ansible can be used to automate the creation of your flex-based infrastructure.

 ## The os_server module